XVR Star Ceilings - Create the Ultimate Star Ceiling

 Your Room Must Be Dark:

-Due to the high star field depth that my glow in the dark stars will provide your room must be correctly dark while viewing or the stars will simply NOT be able to work correctly.
+Due to the high star field depth that my glow in the dark stars will provide your room must be reasonably dark while viewing or the stars will simply NOT be able to work correctly.
 Ideally you should not easily be able to make your way around the room while it is dark.
 Pitch black darkness is not required.

 I have developed completely new art methods to create my intricate glow in the dark stars.
 I still start by making more than 600 blank micro canvases for each set but then the creation of each glow star is more controlled and precise than earlier methods.
 Each depth star micro canvas gets it’s own unique afterglow signature with a precise varied loading of glow crystals and this happens at a micron level.
 This is a very technical and complex task when you are continually hand setting loading levels on more than 300 micro bases.
 In the above video I show and describe just how effective my depth stars are at creating a stunning and animated star ceiling and something that no other star artist can even come close to matching but again the video is capturing this effect as over aggressive.